Research and nest monitoring programs aim to protect raptor populations within the Greater Mara Ecosystem.

 Some threatened raptors require a helping hand in today’s ever-changing and increasingly human dominated world.
 Securing and protecting nest locations is the most productive and least invasive way to help.
 At times, work is carried out to strengthen nests and protect individual trees or cliffs to increase the chance that a pair can breed successfully in a given year.
 The construction of artificial nest sites also helps to encourage juvenile birds to select new nest sites for breeding.

 Rehabilitating injured or sick raptors can be a valuable conservation tool.
-All birds rescued by their team are rehabilitated by the Kenya Bird of Prey Trust; Kenya’s leading raptor rehabilitation organisation.
+The Project Coordinators are the first responders to poisoned or injured birds.
+All rescued birds are rehabilitated by the Kenya Bird of Prey Trust; Kenya’s leading raptor rehabilitation organisation.
 The vast majority of bird’s that are rescued are vultures poisoned as a result of human-wildlife conflict.